The S.S. Pegaway Rescue April 3rd, 1938 - April 4th, 1938

 The Sydney Morning Herald: Saturday, August 13th, 1938

 British Official Wireless - LONDON - Aug 12th

 The Board of Trade has awarded its Silver Plaque to the German motor vessel Wilhelm Gustloff, in recognition of the rescue of the crew of the British steamship Pegaway when it foundered about 25 miles north-west of Terschelling Light on April 4th during a gale of hurricane force and in mountainous seas.
-The crew of 19 were taken onboard the Wilhelm Gustloff after most diffucult rescue operations and they eventually landed at Hamburg on April 5th.
+The crew of 19 were taken aboard the Wilhelm Gustloff after most difficult rescue operations and they eventually landed at Hamburg on April 5th.
 While the crew of the Pegaway were on the Wilhelm Gustloff they were treated with the utmost kindness by all onboard and while in Hamburg they were supplied with clothing and pocket money and were helped in other ways.

 Arbeitertum: May 1st, 1938 Cover Caption: The flagship of the fleet KdF "Wilhelm Gustloff" met at sea by Italy, Africa, and Lisbon, returning KdF fleet.
 About the courageous deliverance of the "Wilhelm Gustloff" we reported in the interior of the booklet.

 Das Flaggschiff der KdF Flotte "Wilhelm Gustloff" begegnet auf hoher See der von Italien, Afrika, und Lissabon zurückkehrenden KdF Flotte. Über die mutige Rettungstat des "Wilhelm Gustloff" berichen wir im Innern des Heftes.

 SOS over the North Sea "Wilhelm Gustloff" rescues the crew of the "Pegaway" in dire distress.